Achievable logoAchievable logo

 Blood transport of gases and metabolic by-products

 Oxygen is transported in the blood either dissolved in plasma or bound to hemoglobin.
-Since oxygen is not highly soluble in plasma, only about 3% of it is carried in this form.
-The majority of oxygen transport relies on hemoglobin, which carries approximately 1.34 mL of oxygen per gram of hemoglobin.
+Because oxygen is not very soluble in plasma, only about 3% is carried this way.
+Most oxygen is carried by hemoglobin, which can bind about 1.34 mL of oxygen per gram of hemoglobin.

-Carbon dioxide transport follows a similar mechanism, with a small percentage dissolved in plasma and the rest carried as bicarbonate ions (HCO₃⁻) or bound to hemoglobin.
-Bicarbonate formation is essential in maintaining blood pH during exercise.
+Carbon dioxide is transported in a similar overall pattern: a small amount is dissolved in plasma, while most is carried as bicarbonate ions (HCO₃⁻) or bound to hemoglobin.
+Formation of bicarbonate is important for maintaining blood pH during exercise.

-Lactate, another metabolic by-product, accumulates during high-intensity exercise.
-When lactate production surpasses removal, it leads to an increase in blood lactate concentration, marking the onset of blood lactate accumulation (OBLA).
+Lactate is another metabolic by-product that can accumulate during high-intensity exercise.
+When lactate production exceeds lactate removal, blood lactate concentration rises, marking the onset of blood lactate accumulation (OBLA).

 Sign up for free to take 5 quiz questions on this topic